 For example, you can view VM status information and make changes to your VMs right from the home screen.

-Find things faster with better navigation
+Find things faster with new enterprise cloud software navigation

 vCloud navigation has been simplified greatly.
 Many of the services were consolidated into a single navigation pane.
 No more jumping between tabs and menus!

 In addition, all administrative functions were moved to a single navigation dropdown at the top of the UI.
 (Note: Only primary Organization Administrators have access to all of the options.
 The dropdown items you see depend on your role-based access control settings.)